Ighareeb/Backend-Development-fCC/mongoDB-mongoose/README.md

 Then, call the method document.save() on the returned document instance.
 Pass to it a callback using the Node convention.
 This is a common pattern; all the following CRUD methods take a callback function like this as the last argument.
 **Create Many Records with model.create() create many instances of your models, e.g. when seeding a database with initial data.
 Model.create() takes an array of objects like [{name: 'John', ...}, {...}, ...] as the first argument, and saves them all in the db.

+## Use model.find() to Search Your Database

+(In its simplest usage), <ModelName.find()> accepts a query document (a JSON object) as the first argument, then a callback.
+It returns an array of matches.
+It supports an extremely wide range of search options.